addyosmani/backbone-fundamentals/backbone-fundamentals.md

 ### Client-Side MVC & Single Page Apps

 Several [studies](http://radar.oreilly.com/2009/07/velocity-making-your-site-fast.html) have confirmed that improvements to latency can have a positive impact on the usage and user engagement of sites and apps.
-This is at odds with the traditional approach to web app development which is very server-centric, requiring a complete page reload to move between one page to the next.
-Even with heavy caching in place, the browser still has to parse the CSS, JS and HTML and render the interface to the screen.
+This is at odds with the traditional approach to web app development which is very server-centric, requiring a complete page reload to move from one page to the next.
+Even with heavy caching in place, the browser still has to parse the CSS, JavaScript, and HTML and render the interface to the screen.

 In addition to resulting in a great deal of duplicated content being served back to the user, this approach affects both latency and the general responsiveness of the user experience.
 A trend to improve perceived latency in the past few years has been to move towards building Single Page Applications (SPAs) - apps which after an initial page load are able to handle subsequent navigations and requests for data without the need for a complete reload.